 Our work in the Community is diverse and unique; ranging from intergenerational site-specific projects in museums to movement sessions in care homes, from mass participation workshops at the UK’s largest music festivals to the creation of an over 55s performance group in Farnham.

 We aim to maintain the highest artistic standards and deliver accessible and unexpectedly thrilling experiences that reflect and celebrate contemporary England.

 Doorstep Duets was originally created in 2021 by New Adventures and Farnham Maltings as a response to social isolation.
-Offering free opportunities where people can enjoy world-class performance in their local neighbourhood, on their street, in local parks, and through community-based organisations, the aim of the project is to bring joy, escapism, and connection, and make dance more accessible to everyone.
+Offering free opportunities where people can enjoy short world-class performance in their local neighbourhood, on their street, in local parks, and through community-based organisations, the aim of the project is to bring joy, escapism, and connection, and make world-class dance more accessible to everyone.

 We are delighted to programme workshops that are open to everyone regardless of their dance experience, age or background.

 We programme Open Workshops, independently and with partners, throughout our tour to ensure that anyone easily book on and get to know more about our shows through movement, even if it’s your first ever dance class.

 We deliver workshops in all settings and are highly experienced at running workshops for diverse groups including for those with special education needs, for disabled and non-disabled dancers, families and older people.